 Molded to fit deep within the ear, CICs are nearly invisible and tend to pick up less external (e.g. wind) noise because they’re protected by the ear itself.
 See a Miracle-Ear consultant to determine if you’re a candidate for this style.
 Typically appropriate for mild to moderate hearing loss.

-A decibel is a unit used when measuring sound.
+A decibel is a unit used to measure sound.
 The decibel (dB) scale is based on the sounds our ears can hear in increasing intensity.
 A decibel level of 0 is almost complete silence.
-Experts agree that any noise over 85 decibel s can cause hearing loss.
+Experts agree that any noise over 85 decibels can cause hearing loss.

-Feedback refers to the distracting whistling or high ringing sound that sometimes happens to hearing aid wearers.
+Feedback refers to the distracting whistling or high ringing sound that hearing aid wearers sometimes experience.
 Feedback management means that a hearing aid is equipped with an advanced system to reduce occurrences of feedback.